JackKelly/JackKelly.github.io/_posts/2019-10-03-using-computing-to-fix-climate-change.md

 6. Become financially  sustainable.
 7. Reduce emissions!
 (Even if you succeed at all the previous steps, that's no guarantee that you'll reduce emissions at scale.
 Maybe there's a rebound effect?
 Maybe there are some other unintended consequences?)

-Unfortunately, projects tend to attract most funding and media attention around step 3.
+Unfortunately, projects tend to attract most funding and media attention after completing a proof-of-concept.
 But that's in no way sufficient!
 We need to get all the way to the final step before we can be confident that a given intervention will actually reduce emissions at scale.
+The systems that we're trying to change (such as the energy system) are enormously complex.
+Demonstrating success in a small research setting in no way guarantees success at scale.

 Good luck!
 It's gonna be tough.
 But we can't fail.
 To paraphrase Greta:  If we fail, future generations will never forgive us.
+(Sorry to be so gloomy!)

 But it's also technically exciting work (and actually quite good fun!) and there's a great community of people using computer science to mitigate climate change!
-So, dive in - we need all the help we can get!
+So, dive in - we need your help!